jmsmith97/CSC-450-FinalProject/README.md

 # CSC-450-FinalProject
 Author: Jonathan Smith

+ECSU CSC-450

 Date: 3/23/23

-This is my readme for my senior research project.
+This is the page for my senior research project.